2018 New Distinguished Faculty Application Process - Deadline Friday, June 1

 SRA International appreciates the time and talents DF provides to support the society and recognizes their efforts by:

 - Automatically inviting DF to participate in the SRA International speakers’ bureau and the Mentorship program

 - Participate in society planning to:

-- Help envision and plan the future educational activities of the Society in relationship to existing and emerging needs of the profession.
+- Help envision and plan the future educational activities of the Society in relation to existing and emerging needs of the profession.

 - Design, plan, and identify DF participants to carry out special educational projects as needed to strengthen the Society and/or the profession in general.